 keeps time, counts number of repetitions completed in 30 seconds,

-and announces when time has been completely.
+and announces when time has been completed.
 Normal ranges are

 between the 25th and 75th percentiles as indicated by score.

-The elbow flexors are used in normal every day activities
+The elbow flexors are used in normal everyday activities such

-such as carrying groceries, lifting a suitcase, and picking up
+as carrying groceries, lifting a suitcase, and picking up grandchildren.

-grandchildren.
-The 30 second arm curl test is a good predictor
+The 30 second arm curl test is a good predictor of arm flexor

-of arm flexor strength as well as overall upper body strength.
+strength as well as overall upper body strength.
+Most participants,